-Radiotherapy is less often used by breast cancer patients with young childrenDecember 24th, 2013 in Cancer /
+Radiotherapy is less often used by breast cancer patients with young childrenDecember 24, 2013 in Medicine & Health / Cancer

 Radiotherapy (RT) after breast conserving surgery (BCS) has been shown to reduce the risk of breast cancer (BC) recurrence.
 However, although younger women tend to have more aggressive tumors and have higher risks of recurrence than older BC patients, they are less likely to receive RT after BCS, according to a study published December 24 in the Journal of the National Cancer Institute.
 Although treatment patterns among older BC patients have been well-studied, factors affecting non-compliance among younger women are not well-known.

 To compare RT utilization by women over different ages, family structures, and regions of residence, I-Wen Pan, Ph.D., formerly Research Scientist at the research group led by Dr. Ya-Chen Tina Shih at The University of Chicago, Chicago, IL, and currently at the Health Economics and Outcome Research Department of McKesson Specialty Health, The Woodlands, TX, and colleagues used a nationwide database to review medical and prescription records of 21,008 patients with insurance coverage who were diagnosed with invasive BC and who received BCS between January 2004 and December 2009.